elastic/detection-rules/docs/ML_DGA.md

 There are several rules within the repo which leverage this enriched data.
 The easiest way to see these rules is to run `python -m detection_rules rule-search "tags:ML-DGA"`

+You can then individually upload these rules using the [kibana upload-rule](../CLI.md#uploading-rules-to-kibana) command